ZeusBanda/Classic-Buffer-Overflows/README.md

 # Classic-Buffer-Overflows
-Scripts needed to perform a buffer overflow from a previously known vulnerable application.
+Python scripts needed to perform a buffer overflow from a previously known vulnerable application or proof of concept.